MohammadShawahni/Software_Testing/README.md

 As Automation testing we choose Search feature to do the testing on. so Mohammad took first 4 scripts (Search for a valid keyword, Search for a valid city name, Search for a category, Search for a specific version).
-Zahaa took second 3 scripts ( Search for a multiple keywords, Search for an empty string, Search for a non-existent keyword). and Omar took ;ast 3 scripts (Search for an invalid company name,  Search for a category with invalid characters,  Search for a multiple invalid keywords).
+Zahaa took second 3 scripts ( Search for a multiple keywords, Search for an empty string, Search for a non-existent keyword). and Omar took last 3 scripts (Search for an invalid company name,  Search for a category with invalid characters,  Search for a multiple invalid keywords).

 note: Cypress didnt work in Omar pc so he upload it from Zahaa device.